mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="troubleshooting_philosophy"/> Cloudera's Partner Training Philosophy </center>

-* You're hearing it right now
+* The mantra: we need partners to win
-    * This event is a pilot for a broader field-readiness program.
+    * The program, on the other hand: slowly forming
-    * We can't scale with mentoring and shadowin
+    * Cloudera University training is user, not field-partner oriented
-    * Cloudera University training is user, not partner oriented
+    * This is the third delivery for field training.
 * We're learning how best to share our field knowledge and resources
     * Feedback helps: how can we support you in the field?
     * Which resources can contribute most to your success?